-Monitoring in 2023 was carried out on samples originating from Belgium, Greece, Italy, the Netherlands, Poland and Spain.
+Monitoring in 2024 was carried out on samples originating from Germany, Italy, Poland and the United Kingdom.

-Overall, there is a stable sensitivity situation in all monitored countries.
-In bioassays, single adapted isolates were detected in Greece and Spain.
+Overall, there is still a stable sensitivity situation in all monitored countries.

-In most countries mentioned, the mutation B-H272R and B-H272Y were detected at low levels.
-B-P225F was detected at very low levels.
+In most countries mentioned, the mutation B-H272R were detected at very low levels.
+B-P225F was detected at low levels.